Multivariate Quadratic Transformations and the Interpolation Kernel: More kernels

 As before, the name comes from a formal expansion.
-The undeformed version of this expansion is the elliptic analogue of Kawanaka's identity, an identity of Macdonald polynomials conjectured by Kawanaka in \cite{KawanakaN:1999}, and proved by Langer, et. al. in \cite{LangerR/SchlosserMJ/WarnaarSO:2009}.
+The undeformed version of this expansion is the elliptic analogue of Kawanaka's identity, an identity of Macdonald polynomials conjectured by Kawanaka in~\cite{KawanakaN:1999}, and proved by Langer, Schlosser, and Warnaar in~\cite{LangerR/SchlosserMJ/WarnaarSO:2009}.

 \begin{thm} If $\max(|\ord(t_0)|,\max_i|\ord(x_i)|)<\ord(c)\le 1/2$, then

 \end{thm}

 \begin{proof} As usual, it suffices to prove the case $\ord(t_0)=0$, $\vec{x}$ a partition based at $t_0$, when it follows from Theorem \ref{thm:L3_kern}, as discussed in \cite{littlewood}. \end{proof}